📈 Tools for Plotting Data

 • clean_data (dict, required) – the dictionary of data to be plotted (see 🌐 Tools for Getting Data)

-• color_blind (bool, optional) – whether or not to change the dewpoint trace line from green to blue for improved readability for color deficient users/readers.
-Default is False
+• color_blind (bool, optional, Default is False) – whether or not to change the dewpoint trace line from green to blue for improved readability for color deficient users/readers.

-• dark_mode (bool, optional) – True will invert the color scheme for a ‘dark-mode’ sounding.
-Default is False.
+• dark_mode (bool, optional, Default is False.) – True will invert the color scheme for a ‘dark-mode’ sounding.

-• storm_motion (str or list of floats, optional) – the storm motion used for plotting and calculations.
-Default is ‘right_moving’.
+• storm_motion (str or list of floats, optional, Default is 'right_moving'.) – the storm motion used for plotting and calculations.
 Custom storm motions are accepted as a list of floats representing direction and speed.
 Ex: [270.0, 25.0] where ‘270.0’ is the direction in degrees and ‘25.0’ is the speed in kts.
 See the Storm Motion Logic section for more details.

-• filename (str, optional) – the filename by which a file should be saved to if save = True.
-Default is sounderpy_sounding.
+• filename (str, optional, Default is sounderpy_sounding.) – the filename by which a file should be saved to if save = True.

 Returns: